rcls/discus/docs/README.md

 `ADD(A)` and `ADC(A)` instructions give left shift and (9-bit) rotate.
 There are no right shift instructions.

-### `MEM` prefix : `101011rr`

-Load the `K` register from memory.
-The operand is the memory address.

-Not all bits are decoded; there are aliases.

-The `MEM` prefix is typically not written explicitly in assembly code.
-Instead, the letter 'M' is suffixed to the following instruction, e.g., `ADDM` instead of `MEM`,`ADD`.

-Note that with a `MEM` prefix, the operand bits of the following instruction are ignored.

-### `IN` prefix : `10100000`

-Load `K` from the external result bus `Q` (the bus is open-drain).
-The accumulator bus may be used by external circuitry, and the `IN` strobe line is asserted.

-Not all bits are decoded; there are aliases.

 ### `INC` : `11dd00rr`